bianchi-ed/Twitch-chat-for-Discord/README.md

 $ node index.js
 ```

-If everything is right, you should be receiving the text from the twitch chat on target discord channel as [in this example](https://i.imgur.com/Csunjv6.mp4)
+If everything goes as expected you should be receiving the text from the twitch chat on target discord channel as [in this example](https://i.imgur.com/Csunjv6.mp4)